nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part1.html.md

 As we described above, each workspace is a specific environment of a given Terraform configuration.
 Today, you must handle code promotion manually, by switching the code used in a higher environment to match the code that successfully passed the prior environment.

-But soon, you'll be able to set up promotion relationships, so instead of checking out code directly from version control, a higher environment can accept code directly from a prior environment.
-This can help provide a guarantee that high environments are only run with known good code.
+Later, you'll be able to set up promotion relationships, so instead of checking out code directly from version control, a higher environment can accept code directly from a prior environment.
+This can help provide a guarantee that high environments only run known good code.

 ## Variable and Policy Management